Menu

 Our History

+Arizona statehood began in 1912.
 Between 1940 and 1950 the population of Phoenix grew from 65,000 to 101,000 people.
-Phoenix was still a relatively small town inhabited by transplants from other parts of the United States along with a few stalwarts who were already second and third generation natives.
+Phoenix had been a relatively small town with inhabitants from other parts of the United States moving in among the early settlers who were already second and third generation natives.
 The population swelled post World War II.
 It was at that time, Mrs. Ned (Carmela) Creighton, a member of The Arizona Federation of Garden Clubs, an umbrella organization in Phoenix that governed the garden clubs throughout the Valley, thought the increasing population in Phoenix could benefit from another garden club.
 Carmela gathered together ten ladies from North Central and Northeast Phoenix in October of 1946 who wanted to “learn how to beautify their homes with flowers.”
 It was this group of women who founded Columbine Garden Club (CGC).
 Ruth McKesson was elected as the first president.
 More members were added as the group expanded to 20 within the first year.

 The Desert Botanical Garden (DBG) had been struggling to exist for years since its inception in the late 1920s.
 During the war, because of lack of funding and interest, the fledgling garden had to close its doors.
 Thanks to Gertrude Webster, one of the original garden founders, who bequeathed her entire fortune to DBG, the garden opened again after the war and began to flourish.
 Carmela Creighton and her newly formed garden club were supporters of the garden from the very beginning.
 Carmela was asked to speak at the dedication.
 CGC members participated in the first annual cactus show (held to "increase the knowledge and interest in indigenous cacti") at DBG in February, 1948.
 Several Columbine members won blue ribbons at the show.
 Carmela was quoted in The Arizona Republic "Mrs. Creighton lauded the garden founders for affording members of various garden clubs such a place to study American plant life.
 She expressed the sentiment that it was a shame that so few people knew so little about Arizona flora."